maldoinc/wireup/docs/pages/integrations/fastapi.md

     The WireupRoute class optimizes this by making Wireup-specific parameters only visible to Wireup, removing unnecessary processing by FastAPI's dependency injection system.

-### Inject FastAPI request
+### Inject FastAPI request or websocket

-A key feature of the integration is to expose `fastapi.Request` in Wireup.
+A key feature of the integration is to expose `fastapi.Request` and `fastapi.WebSocket`in Wireup.
-To allow injecting it in your services you must add `wireup.integration.fastapi` module to your service modules when creating a container.
+To allow injecting these in your services you must add `wireup.integration.fastapi` module to your service modules when creating a container.

 Services depending on it should be transient or scoped, so that these are not shared across requests.